Unpacking the Latest Options Trading Trends in Celsius Holdings

 About Celsius Holdings

 Celsius Holdings plays in the energy drink subsegment of the global nonalcoholic beverage market, with 95% of revenue concentrated in North America.
 Celsius' products contain natural ingredients and a metabolism-enhancing formulation, appealing to fitness and active lifestyle enthusiasts.
-The firm's portfolio includes its namesake Celsius Originals beverages, Celsius Essentials line (containing aminos), Celsius On-the-Go powder packets, and soon-to-be-acquired Alani Nu energy drinks and snacks portfolio.
+The firm's portfolio includes its namesake Celsius Originals beverages, Celsius Essentials line (containing aminos), Celsius On-the-Go powder packets, and the recently acquired portfolio of Alani Nu energy drinks and snacks.
 Celsius dedicates its efforts to branding and innovation, while it largely utilizes third parties for the manufacturing, packaging, and distribution of its products.
 In 2022, Celsius forged a 20-year distribution agreement with PepsiCo, which holds an 8.5% stake in the business.

-Following our analysis of the options activities associated with Celsius Holdings, we pivot to a closer look at the company's own performance.

-3 market experts have recently issued ratings for this stock, with a consensus target price of $45.33.
+In the last month, 3 experts released ratings on this stock with an average target price of $46.33.

 Unusual Options Activity Detected: Smart Money on the Move